walker-xian/teisye/README.md

 In 2017, I happened to know that VS2017 supports C++11 very well, specifically std::thread_local and std::atomic features, I started thinking to finish the work.

 ## Design
-Teisye is dialect of Xian, China, which means “good”.
+Teisye is dialect of Xian, China, which means "good".
 Teisye assumes that same code path will be excuted over and over again during an application lifetime,  same size of allocation and deallocation will be requested repeatly, memory blocks of small size are requested most, then the medium size, then the large size, huge size is the least.
 Base on the assumption, teisye uses different strategies as shown below.
 ![](./img/teisye_design.jpg)

 <b>thread\_cache</b> uses a hash map to manage memory blocks of small size, each thread has one.
 The hash key is normalized size key, each hash slot uses teisye::stack to manage free memory blocks. teisye::stack is not a contianer, it requires each node to has a member named _next.
 Since concurrence does not happen in thread_cache, the performance of thread_cache is the best.
 When a slot of thread_cache is empty, teisye will ask shared_cache to allocate memory.
 When a thread exists, all slots will be merged into shared_cache.